How to Get Cast in a Hallmark Movie

 Who are the top Hallmark casting directors and how can you impress them?

-As someone with decades of experience, Perry knows exactly what every Hallmark project needs to succeed.
+As someone with decades of experience, Perry knew exactly what every Hallmark project needed to succeed.
 “Each project is different,” she explained.
 “Talent that is right for one movie or show may not be the right fit for other projects.
 Finding the best pairing for the lead roles is also critical—some actors instantly click.
 In general, it has a lot to do with chemistry, screen presence, and image.
 I stay on top of talent in Canada and the other locations where we shoot.”

 “When Calls the Heart”